Moist Blueberry Buckle Cake with Cinnamon Streusel Topping

-Blueberry Buckle Coffee Cake gives you a tender cake bursting with fresh blueberries and topped with the best crumbly streusel topping.
-It's perfect for breakfast, brunch, or dessert!
+This Blueberry Buckle Cake gives you a tender, moist cake bursting with fresh blueberries and topped with the best crumbly, buttery streusel topping.
+It’s perfect for breakfast, brunch, or dessert!
+Made with simple ingredients & in less than an hour, this cake is perfect to bring to your next gathering with family and friends.

 Blueberry Buckle is one of my all-time favorite cake recipes that my mom has been making for as long as I can remember- I’ve been eating this cake for probably 25+ years!
 This is her go-to recipe for basically any gathering, holiday, brunch, shower, or work party.
 It’s perfect for dessert or even a brunch!

 This super tender cake is filled to the brim with juicy blueberries that burst with every bite you take.
-The cinnamon streusel topping is soft and crumbly all at the same time and compliments the blueberries so perfectly.
-This cake is truly a masterpiece and I hope you make it!
+The simple streusel topping is the star of the show- it’s soft and crumbly all at the same time and compliments the blueberries so perfectly.
+This cake is truly a masterpiece and I hope you love it as much as my family does!

 What is a Blueberry Buckle?

 A buckle is technically a coffee cake that has added fruit and a streusel topping, just like this one!
-Buckles got their name because after the cake bakes it falls on top, or "buckles".
+Buckles got their name because after the cake bakes it falls on top, or “buckles”.
 You can totally call this a blueberry coffee cake if you prefer!
-I love to eat mine with a warm cup of joe!
+I love to eat mine with a warm cup of coffee to start the day off right.

 Here are some notes on a few ingredients- please see the full ingredient list in the recipe card below!